SignalFlagZ/Threaded-Recent-Comments-for-Google-Blogger/README.md

 You can choose one from two CSS files, TRC_Simplest_mini.css or TRC_Baloon_mini.css.
 ## Options
 - itemCount
+    Number of comments.
 - daysNew
+    Number of days to display new arrival mark.
 - isMobile

 - cssTRC